 - 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
 Have a signed ODP Waiver Provider Agreement on file with ODP. - 3.
 Complete standard ODP required orientation. - 4.
-Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Have Commercial General Liability Insurance. - 6.
+Demonstrate compliance with ODP standards through completion of a self-assessment and

+- 5. Have Commercial General Liability Insurance. - 6.
 Have worker's compensation insurance in accordance with state law. - 7.
 Ensure that staff (direct, contracted, or in a consulting capacity) meet the qualifications for this service. - 8.
 Comply with Department standards related to provider qualifications.